Kameron2442/css-cutter/README.md

 cutter_without_UI.py: Useful if you just want the cutting algorithm

 ## My use case
 I run a website through Webflow which allows me to build pages with a visual editor and export code.
-A small part of my website is hosted on a separate hosting provider and only needs 30ish classes out of the hundreds on the main website, but webflow puts and entire website's style rules into one file.
+A small part of my website is hosted on a separate hosting provider and only needs 30ish classes out of the hundreds on the main website, but webflow puts the entire website's style rules into one file.
 I made this script so that I don't have to repeatedly delete the style rules I don't need and cut down from having .4mb of style rules to 10kb.

 ## Instructions - cutter_with_UI.py
 ![Example](https://github.com/Kameron2442/css-cutter/blob/master/UI.png)